mami-project/three-bits-suffice/README.md

 # three-bits-suffice
 Supporting data and code for IMC 2018 submission "Three Bits Suffice"

+The VPP-based middlebox implementation used for all the measurements in the paper can be found in the [VPP](vpp) folder.
+Please read the dedicated [README](vpp/README.md) file for installation and usage instructions.

-This repository contains the following, for the QUIC and TCP measurements:
+For the QUIC and TCP measurements, we provide:

 ## TCP